paulrobertlloyd/paulrobertlloyd-v3/src/_content/articles/dissertation/give_me_5.markdown

 The circles theme extended to programme captions, where again one circle contained the four logo; one contained an analogue clock showing start time, and two further circles of varying size contained programme related imagery.
 All titles were set in a sans serif typeface, with larger programme titles bolder and italicised, although the placement of all these elements was quite random.
 However for a channel once vibrant and full of movement, it was now drained of its multiple colours and also became a little static.

+{% include figure.html
+  src="articles/dissertation/figure-13a.png,articles/dissertation/figure-13b.png,articles/dissertation/figure-13c.png,articles/dissertation/figure-13d.png"
+  preset="thumbnail"
-{% figure caption:"Figure 13: Channel 4's 'Connections' identity.
-This particular example featured the comedian Harry Hill from <cite>'The Harry Hill Show'</cite> -- a popular show on the channel at the time" class:"u-abreast" %}
+  caption="Figure 13: Channel 4's 'Connections' identity.
+This particular example featured the comedian Harry Hill from <cite>The Harry Hill Show</cite> -- a popular show on the channel at the time."
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-13a.png" alt="Still from Channel 4 'Connections' ident, 1996" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-13b.png" alt="Still from Channel 4 'Connections' ident, 1996" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-13c.png" alt="Still from Channel 4 'Connections' ident, 1996" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-13d.png" alt="Still from Channel 4 'Connections' ident, 1996" %}
+%}

-{% endfigure %}
+{% include figure.html
+  src="articles/dissertation/figure-14a.png,articles/dissertation/figure-14b.png,articles/dissertation/figure-14c.png,articles/dissertation/figure-14d.png"
+  preset="thumbnail"

-{% figure caption:"Figure 14: The 'Connections' theme was extended across all on-screen promotion" class:"u-abreast" %}
+  caption="Figure 14: The 'Connections' theme was extended across all on-screen promotions and captions"
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-14a.png" alt="Still from Channel 4 'Connections' ident, 1996" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-14b.png" alt="Still from Channel 4 'Connections' ident, 1996" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-14c.png" alt="Still from Channel 4 'Connections' promotional caption for 'ER', 1996" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-14d.png" alt="Still from Channel 4 'Connections' holding caption for 'Harry Hill', 1996" %}
-{% endfigure %}
+%}

 Channel 5 eventually launched on Easter Sunday 1997, but prior to this, the channel was responsible for retuning television sets in 9 million homes to avoid interference with video recorders.
 Not only did the channel need to inform the public about its arrival, but also about the need to get their video equipment retuned.
 As an unknown entity, Channel 5 had to quickly build awareness of its name and brand, only a few months before the launch of the channel (and only 18 months before the launch of digital satellite).